davidwhitney/ReallySimpleEventing/README.md

 Anywhere in your codebase to raise events.
 Obviously, due to the use of the static directly, you're going to struggle to unit test the raising of events.

+It's worth bearing in mind, that when you don't use a DI container, you're bound the the default "Activator" activation strategy, meaning that any of your event handlers *must* contain a public parameterless contstructor.